HOPE for a Robust Parameterization of Long-memory State Space Models: Experiments and Discussions

-In~\cref{sec:HankelSSM}, we claim that a HOPE-SSM benefits from non-decaying memory.
+\textbf{Experiment II: HOPE-SSMs Have Long Memory.} In~\cref{sec:HankelSSM}, we claim that a HOPE-SSM benefits from non-decaying memory.
 We show this experimentally in this section.
 To do so, for each flattened picture in the sCIFAR-10 dataset, which contains $1024$ vectors of length $3$, we append a random sequence of $1024$ vectors of length $3$ to the end of it.
 The goal is still to classify an image by its first $1024$ pixels.
 We call this task noise-padded sCIFAR-10.
 This task obviously requires a long memory so that the earlier data can still be retrieved after the noises are taken.
-We train both an S4D model and our HOPE-SSM to learn this task, using a common discretization size of $\Delta t = 0.1$ (see~\Cref{sec:expdetails2} for different values of $\Delta t$).
+We train both an S4D model and our HOPE-SSM to learn this task, using a common sampling period of $\Delta t = 0.1$ (see~\Cref{sec:expdetails2} for different values of $\Delta t$).
 We see in~\Cref{fig:noisycifar} that the HOPE-SSM significantly outperforms the S4D model on this task.
-To understand this gap, we give the LTI systems in both the S4D model and our HOPE-SSM after training a unit impulse at $t = 0$.
+To understand this gap, we give a unit impulse at $t = 0$ to the LTI systems in both the trained S4D model and our HOPE-SSM.
 We watch how the impulse response $\mathbf{y}(t)$ decays as time goes by.
 In~\Cref{fig:noisycifar}, we see that the memory of the trained S4D model decays exponentially while that of the trained HOPE-SSM does not decay at all for $t \in [0,64]$, where $n = 64$ is the size of the Hankel matrix.
 This is exactly what we expected in~\cref{eq.hankelmemory}.